Overview

 Setup

-Step 1: Create a HubSpot Private App
+Step 1: Create a HubSpot App

 Step 2: Configure Scopes